Skip to Main Content

 Can multi-car insurance policies cover multiple drivers?

-It is usually the circumstance that multi-car insurance policies end up covering multiple drivers.
+Most of the time, multi-car insurance policies end up covering multiple drivers.
 Imagine a household with two adults and two teenagers of driving age with three cars to share between them.
-It’s likely that on any given day, the drivers and cars will be interchangeable.
+It’s likely that on any given day; the drivers and cars will be interchangeable.
 In fact, because of this, car insurance providers generally require all members of your household to be listed on your multi-car insurance policy.
-This can extend past family members in your household as well, potentially also applying to roommates or domestic partners.
+This can extend beyond family members in your household as well, potentially also applying to roommates or domestic partners.
 Each insurance company has different rules, so you’ll need to discuss this with your agent while constructing your multi-car policy.

 How does coverage work on a multi-car insurance policy?